sossyh/csci_6221_julia/GOVERNING_RULES.md

 1. **Attendance**: Attend all scheduled synchronous meetings unless you notify the group at least 24 hours in advance.
 2. **Communication**: Respond to group messages within 24 hours, unless otherwise agreed.
 3. **Task Distribution**: Tasks will be divided based on individual strengths and current workload; everyone takes ownership for their part.
-4. **Accountability**: If you anticipate missing a deadline, communicate proactively—and feel free to ask for help from teammates.
+4. **Accountability**: If you anticipate missing a deadline, communicate proactively and feel free to ask for help from teammates.
 5. **Respect and Professionalism**: Maintain an environment of mutual respect.
 Provide constructive feedback and be open to ideas and suggestions.

 ---